eclipse-edc/Connector/docs/developer/data-plane-signaling/data-plane-signaling-token-handling.md

 Support for the optional DSP `authType` property will be added.
 If present, its value must be `bearer,` which indicates clients must present the contained token as a bearer token to the associated HTTP endpoint.

+_Note that all endpoints must be represented as URI-style strings._

 ## 3. Data Plane Authorization

 Data Plane authorization involves creating an access token as part of the EDR when a `DataFlowStartMessage` is received